vmware-labs/reconciler-runtime/README.md

 - defining the status subresource [according to the contract](#status)

 When a finalizer is defined, the parent resource is patched to add the finalizer before creating the child; it is removed after the child is deleted.
 If the parent resource is pending deletion, the desired child method is not called, and existing children are deleted.

+Using a finalizer means that the child resource will not use an owner reference.
+The OurChild method must be implemented in a way that can uniquely and unambiguously identify the child that this parent resource is responsible for from any other resources of the same kind.
+The child resource is tracked explicitly.

 > Warning: It is crucial that each ChildReconciler using a finalizer have a unique and stable finalizer name.
 Two reconcilers that use the same finalizer, or a reconciler that changed the name of its finalizer, may leak the child resource when the parent is deleted, or the parent resource may never terminate.